bomonike/bomonike.github.io/learn-chinese.md

 The first British ambassador to China (Macartney) refused to bow to the Chinese emporor (1793-94), the compromise is that he take a knee.

 Many Chinese believe in luck.
 There are Feng Sui professionals who advise on placement of furniture and even entire buildings.
-Buildings do not have 13 floors.
 * The number 4 is avoided because its pronouciation is similar to the word for "death".
 That's why many buildings don't have floor 4, 14, 24, etc.
 * The number 8 is favored because its pronouciation is similar to the word for "fortune".
 That's why phone numbers containing 8's sell for millions.
 The 2008 Olympics in Beijing began on Aug 8 at 8:08:08.

+When buying gifts, avoid homophones:
+* clocks (sounds like "death")
+* knives
+* pears (sounds like "leaving")
+* umbrella ("separting")

+Press:
-The Xinhua News Agency is the official voice of China.
+* The Xinhua News Agency is the official voice of China.
+* South China Morning Post

-* 12:49 10 Things NOT to do in China" by Maggie Ye
+12:49 10 Things NOT to do in China" by Maggie Ye
 * lubobo dolls
 * shānzhai = knockoff product
 * xiaohungshu = social media app